FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning: INTRODUCTION

+Personalization has garnered significant recent interest in federated learning as personalized models often perform well in practice compared to non-personalized models~\citep{jiang19_improv_feder_learn_person_via,yu20_salvag_feder_learn_by_local_adapt}.
+FLIX is a \emph{model mixture} method: the personalized solution is a mixture of a global model and a local model.
+In recent work, \citet{expl_mixture_Deng2020} and \citet{mansour2020approaches} propose model mixture methods and prove their statistical benefits, while \citet{zec2021specialized} introduce a similar formulation based on the mixture of experts framework.
+Unfortunately, we show in the supplementary material that, from the perspective of optimization and without additional data, the formulations in all three works are trivially minimized at the local minimizers $x_1, \ldots, x_n$.
 An alternative to model mixing is mixing in function space, where we optimize a mixture of objectives rather than a model mixture.
 This mixture is often constructed to control model variance: examples of this approach can be found in~\citep{FL2020mixture, dinh2021personalized,huang2021personalized, dinh2021fedu}.
 In FLIX, we take the model mixture approach as it allows us to use pretraining to better solve the problem while still regularizing model variance (see Section~\ref{sec:motivation-1}).
 A parallel line of work applies meta-learning methods like MAML to federated learning~\citep{jiang19_improv_feder_learn_person_via,fallah2020personalized}: in Section~\ref{sec:motivation-2} we motivate FLIX by taking MAML as our starting point. \citet{chen2021theorem} discuss the statistical limits of personalization and show that either solving empirical risk minimization or local training is optimal, depending on certain problem parameters; However, as of yet there is no single optimal adaptive algorithm (from the statistical perspective).
 There are several other techniques in federated learning that can be combined with our approach for better results, such as clustering~\citep{sattler19_clust_feder_learn} or robust optimization~\citep{reisizadeh20_robus_feder_learn}.